 The Shoal Creek Trail is closed from Shoal Creek Boulevard to roughly 24th Street due to massive slope failure and resulting trail damage.
 Please use Lamar Boulevard sidewalk as a detour.
 The area is not safe for use by pedestrians or cyclists.

 The damage is located just south of the area known as Gaston Green, Pease Park's off-leash dog park (2609 Shoal Creek Boulevard) and extends roughly 300 feet to the south along the west side of Shoal Creek.
 The trail in this area is no longer passable.
-To detour around the damaged area, you can use low water crossing just north of 24th Street to detour to the Lamar Boulevard sidewalk.

 What is the City of Austin doing now?